-The Wellness Center is comprised of four departments, Counseling Services & Alcohol & Drug Education, Disability Services (LAP), and Health Services.
+The Wellness Center is comprised of three departments, Counseling Services & Alcohol and Drug Education, Disability Services (LAP), and Health Services.

 Counseling Services provides free, short-term counseling and referral services to Stockton students.
 Counseling is a process which allows a person to explore issues, deal with feelings, and consider alternatives in a supportive atmosphere with a professional who will listen and provide feedback.